Codeinwp/custom-css/readme.txt

 * Setting to minify output on the fly (for improved performance)
 * Preview changes before saving

-Russian and Spanish translations by [firstsiteguide.com](firstsiteguide.com)
+Serbian and Spanish translations by [firstsiteguide.com](firstsiteguide.com)

 == Installation ==